We outline every emergency number and service you need to know about should you need help while living in Austria.

 Fire services in Austria

-In Austria, the fire brigade – or Feuerwehr – is part of the Austria Fire Brigade Association.
+The fire brigade – or Feuerwehr – is part of the Austria Fire Brigade Association.
 Firefighting is a public organization, however, in practice, local municipalities or licensed companies actually carry it out.
-There are over 4,550 volunteer fire brigades in Austria.
+There are over 4,550 volunteer fire brigades in the country.
 However, Vienna and most other cities – including Salzburg, Graz, and Innsbruck – have full-time professional fire brigades.

 The Austria emergency number for the fire brigade is 122 and is available 24 hours a day.